All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

-The last stage is called second childhood because here in this stage the man loses his senses of sight, hearing, smell and taste.
-He acts like a child and finally exits from the roles of his life.
+The last stage is called second childhood because, at this stage, the man loses his senses of sight, hearing, smell, and taste.
+He acts like a child and finally exits the roles of his life.

 e.
 In what sense are we the players in the world stage?